 Varicose veins are swollen blood vessels which do not function efficiently.
 While they most frequently appear on the legs, they may also develop in the pelvic region, in the lower abdomen or around the genitals, thighs or buttocks.
-Patients with pelvic varicose veins, or pelvic congestion syndrome, may be asymptomatic.
-They may also experience troubling symptoms, primarily pain in the region.
-Women suffer more frequently with pelvic varicose veins, but men are also susceptible to the problem.
+Patients with pelvic varicose veins, or pelvic congestion syndrome, may be asymptomatic or may also experience troubling symptoms.
+Women suffer more frequently with pelvic varicose veins, but men are also susceptible to the condition.
 Pelvic varicose veins may be invisible, particularly when the patient is lying down.

 Causes of Pelvic Varicose Veins

 Varicose veins form when vein walls weaken, known as venous insufficiency, and when valves within the vein deteriorate and allow blood to flow backward, known as venous reflux.
 Risk factors for pelvic varicose veins include:

 Research has shown that approximately one-third of women suffer from pelvic pain during their lifetime.
 Pain caused by pelvic congestion syndrome is often experienced as dull and aching.
 Such pain tends to be worse at the end of the day and is exacerbated by long periods of standing.
 Pain may be worse just before a menstrual period, during, or after sexual intercourse.
 Women with this disorder may also experience one or more of the following symptoms:

 - Thicker endometrium